Torsion of the Testicular Appendices and Epididymis

 Ibuprofen (Ibuprin, Advil, Motrin)

-Clinical Context: DOC for patients with mild to moderate pain.
+Clinical Context: Drug of choice (DOC) for patients with mild to moderate pain.
 Inhibits inflammatory reactions and pain by decreasing prostaglandin synthesis.

 Ketoprofen (Actron, Orudis, Oruvail)